Hiking in Teton Village

 Teton Crest Trail

 A must-do hike for any backpacker, the Teton Crest Trail starts at Teton Pass and follows the ridgelines through Teton Village, all the way to Mt.
 Moran at the north end of GTNP.
-Jump start your Teton Crest Trail experience with a ride on the Jackson Hole Aerial Tram, avoiding the initial 4,139 vertical foot uphill hike, to meet the trail at the top of Rendezvous Mountain.
-The trail follows the high crest though wildflower meadows, around glacial lakes and offers panoramic views.
+Jump start your Teton Crest Trail experience with a ride on the Jackson Hole Aerial Tram, avoiding the initial 4,139’ uphill hike, to meet the trail at the top of Rendezvous Mountain.
+The trail follows the high crest through wildflower meadows, around glacial lakes and offers panoramic views.
 Backpackers can end their adventure at a number of different locations depending on the desired length of the trip.
 This is a true wilderness adventure and an experience of a lifetime.
-However, it requires extensive backcountry experience, endurance and skills.
+However, it requires extensive backcountry experience, endurance, and skills.
 If you are not up for a multi-day hike*, check out Marion Lake and Granite Canyon for day hike options in GTNP.

 From the top of the tram, take this strenuous hike down into Granite Canyon’s alpine forest in GTNP, ending at the Teton Village base area, or hike from bottom to top for an uphill challenge.
-11 miles one way, 7 hours, 4,100 foot total vertical rise/descent.
+11 miles one way, 7 hours, 4,100’ total vertical rise/descent.
 Shuttles can be arranged from Teton Village to the Granite Canyon trailhead to avoid the Valley Trail hike to Teton Village.

 The most moderate of them all, the Valley Trail originates in the Teton Village base area and traverses along relatively flat terrain to Phelps Lake adjacent to the Laurance S. Rockefeller Preserve in GTNP.
 The trail winds through alpine forests that are home to local wildlife such as bears, moose, marmots and miles and provide great views of the valley.
 The hike ends at the shores of Phelps Lake and provides an ideal spot for picnicking and swimming.
 5.1 miles one way, 2-3 hours, minimal vertical rise.
 Shuttle a car to your destination if you only want to hike one way.

 *All backcountry camping requires a permit and park-approved bear canister.
 These can be obtained at GTNP ranger stations or Visitor Centers.